 In my experiments, I used between 375 g and 750 g for each trial batch.
 The weight of the sugar is 40% of the weight of the pineapple.
 It is not necessary to use jam sugar (i.e. sugar with added pectin).

 The following cooking times are what I feel works with each weight of pineapple: 375 g pineapple (20 minutes), 500 g pineapple (25 minutes) and 750 g (35 minutes).

-I made so many batches of the pineapple jam that I needed to find an outlet for its use, so I came up with the idea of a Pineapple and Cinnamon Cupcake.
+I made so many batches of the pineapple jam that I needed to find an outlet for its use, so I came up with the idea of a Pineapple and Cinnamon Muffin.
 This will feature in my next post.